nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Result:**<br>![AddContactExample2](images/johndoe.png)

-Please refer to [this section](#5-information-fields--prefixes) for details on how to use each parameter prefix.
+Please refer to [Information Fields & Prefixes](#5-information-fields--prefixes) for details on how to use each parameter prefix.

 [↑ Back to feature list](#4-features)